 Become educated, share what you have learned, and help stop the spread of noxious weeds in Montana.

-The Montana Noxious Weed Education Project is an educational curriculum packet designed to teach Montana's youth grades K-9 about the effects that noxious weeds have on our economy, environment and ecosystems.
+The Montana Noxious Weed Education (MNWE) Project is an educational curriculum packet designed to teach Montana's youth grades K-9 about the effects that noxious weeds have on our economy, environment and ecosystems.
 This curriculum is comprised of highly visual components to help students remember the types of noxious weeds present in Montana as well as to encourage them to begin to learn how to identify the same plants while out recreating.

 With the visual nature in which this curriculum was developed, included in the folder are posters, noxious weed identification and fact cards, 5 Common Core Alligned lesson plans written for grades K-9, illustrations and resource documents.